earmingol/Personal-Collection/README.md

 conda deactivate
 ```

-## Content
+## Table of Contents
 - Search Algorithms:
     - Breadth First Search
     - Depth First Search
     - Optimization problems:
-        - Genetic Algorithm for finding optimal hyperparamets of an ANN
+        - Genetic Algorithm for finding optimal hyperparameters of an ANN
         - Integer Linear Programming for finding solution of an optimization of metabolic fluxes
         - Backtracking for optimizing the example of "Wheels Companies Problem"